imperva/terraform-provider-incapsula/website/docs/d/account_roles.html.markdown

 # incapsula_account_roles

-Provides the account roles configured in every account.<p>
+Provides the account roles configured in every account.
+Roles are used to grant a fixed set of permissions to a user.<p>
 There are no filters needed for this data source.

-The attribute `map` is generated and contain all the Account Roles (Role Name to Id map).
+The attribute `map` is generated and contains all the account roles, providing a Role Name to Id map.
-The map should be used for user creation managed by SubAccount (API_KEY and API_ID associated to a SubAccount).
+The mapping should be used for managing users in a subaccount (when the API_KEY and API_ID are associated with a subaccount).
-In case of account management (API_KEY and API_ID associated to an Account), it's recommended to use role references.
+For managing users at the account level (where the API_KEY and API_ID are associated with the parent account), it is recommended to reference the specific role resource instead.

 ## Example Usage